anayrat/blog/content/post/draft/2018-02-28-Postgres-et-Netdata.en.md

 {{< figure src="/img/2018/netdata-postgres01.png" title="Bgwriter" >}}

-This chart is called Bgwriter with reference to the view that gives the statistics [pg_stat_bgwriter](https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-BGWRITER-VIEW)
+This chart is called Bgwriter because of the [pg_stat_bgwriter](https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-BGWRITER-VIEW) view that gives these statistics.

 The role of the "bgwriter" is to synchronize "dirty" blocks.
-These are blocks that have been modified in shared buffers but not yet written to data files (dont worry they are well written on disk in the WAL).
+These are blocks that have been modified in shared buffers but not yet written to data files (don't worry, they already are written on disk within a WAL).

 The "checkpointer" is also in charge of synchronizing these blocks.
-Writes are smoothed in the background (this depends on the `checkpoint_completion_target` parameter).
+Writes are smoothed in background (this depends on the `checkpoint_completion_target` parameter).
 The bgwriter occurs when backends need to release blocks in shared buffers, unlike the checkpointer which does it at a checkpoint.

-To return to the chart, the blue curve corresponds to the number of blocks that have had to be allocated in shared buffers.
-The chart has this shape because it corresponds to a load test with pgbench while the server had just been started.
+Going back to the chart, the blue curve corresponds to the number of blocks that had to be allocated in shared buffers.
+The chart has this shape because the screenshot was taken during a pgbench load test while the server had just been started.

 We can see quite clearly the effect of the cache which is gradually loading.
 It is quite visible because the collection is done every second.